Rob-McCormack/EC-Flat50Bench/README.md

 ### Interpretation

 - **Classical Mode:** Should climb (\>70% win rate).
 Proves the agent can learn.

 - **Entropy Modes:** Should flatline (\~50% win rate).
 Proves adversarial inversion destroys learning.

-If your algorithm exceeds 55% win rate in Stochastic/Deterministic modes using this proxy, please contact us—this would be a significant finding.
+If your algorithm exceeds **55%** win rate in Stochastic/Deterministic modes using this proxy, please contact us—this would be a significant finding.

-## 5\.
-Open Research Questions
+## 5. Open Research Questions

 1.  **Detection:** Can an agent recognize when it's in an "EC-like" environment (Reward Inversion) before optimization becomes harmful?

 2.  **Meta-Optimization:** What algorithms could adapt their optimization strategy when the transition function is adversarial?

-3.  **Safety Implications:** How do we build AI that "gives up correctly" when optimization becomes self-defeating?
+3.  **Safety Implications:** How do we build AI that "**gives up correctly**" when optimization becomes self-defeating?

-## 6\.
-Entropy Checkers: Official Rules
+## 6. Entropy Checkers: Official Rules

+For a non-technical story of what EC is and why it matters, see [ABOUT.md](ABOUT.md)

 **Setup:** Standard 8×8 board.
 American Checkers rules. **Captures are Mandatory.**
 **Win Condition:** Eliminate all opponent pieces or leave them with no legal moves.